Yúcahu: Mythology

-Yúcahu became known as the deity of agriculture, as well as the zemi of peace and tranquility, he represented goodness.
-This was contrasted greatly by the goddess Guabancex (more commonly, but erroneously, known as Juracán) whose fierce nature was regarded as responsible for persuading other zemis in order to bring forth chaos and who was associated with the more aggressive Caribs.
-Yúcahu was believed to have a throne at El Yunque peak, the largest mountain found in the tropical El Yunque National Forest reserve, where he resided in the same manner that the Greek gods did in Mount Olympus.
-The Taíno referred to the peak as yuké, or "The White Lands", in reference to the thick cloud shroud that always surrounds it.
+Yúcahu became known as the deity of agriculture, representing goodness.
+The Taíno referred to the peak as Yuké, or "The White Lands", in reference to the thick cloud shroud that always surrounds it.
 This mountain range diverts the wind of hurricanes, minimizing the damage that the storms do to the lower parts of the island.
-Noticing this, the natives interpreted this as Yúcahu confronting Guabancex and her cohorts over the safety of his worshipers.
-Located in the northern mountains of Puerto Rico, the region where El Yunke is located was originally known as "Yukiyu", a name that became associated with the deity.
+Located in the northern mountains of Puerto Rico, the region where El Yunque was originally known as "Yukiyu".
 Following the Spanish colonization, it became known under the Hispanized variant of Luquillo, a name that remains in use.

 Modern usage

 Religious

 Adaptations of traditional Taíno religion are practiced by a number of neo-Taíno groups, featuring Yúcahu as part of their pantheons.

 Cultural

 As with other mythologies, Taíno religion and the good/evil (in this case Yúcahu/Juracán) dichotomy has been adapted for comic books, in particular being central as the source of supernatural superpowers in Edgardo Miranda Rodríguez's La Borinqueña.

 Preceding the impending passing of hurricanes Irma and Maria over Puerto Rico during the 2017 Atlantic hurricane season, artistic representations depicting an updated model of Yúcahu (as the sentient embodiment of El Yunque, distinguished by a humanoid form composed by the forest's vegetation) became widespread in social media as a method to boost the population's morale.